 I other words, I had "impostor syndrome" BIG TIME, which in turn made me even more hesitant to ask questions, because questions would reveal how little I knew and how slowly I was learning.
 Clearly, I sucked at my job, and I needed to make this less apparent even at the cost of slowing down the rate at which I got better (because, honestly, I felt like I wasn’t going to get a whole lot better one way or another).

 This kept snowballing (the more I felt like I was learning too slowly, the less I wanted to ask questions, and the more people would assume I knew stuff and make me feel like I was learning too slowly) and I was coming pretty close to quitting.

-Then I got a Stanford Magazine in the mail, and it included this article about Carol Dweck.
+Then I got a magazine in the mail, and it included this article about Carol Dweck.

 I was AMAZED at how well they described my experiences, not just at college and at work, but while growing up and going to school.

 As soon as I read it, I tried to find more about her work, and some quick Googling brought up this other article, also excellent.

 Both articles did an excellent job at explaining the insights at the top of this page, using lots of personal stories.

 I decided to implement these insights into my life as quickly as possible.